31 Days of Horror in Books and Movies

 • No, films cannot be downloaded to a computer or device; they only stream through the internet.

 • Kanopy works on a pay-per-checkout model, which means that the library system pays a small fee each time a title is checked out.
-Limiting checkouts to 5 per month helps us stay within our collection budget.
+Limiting checkouts helps us stay within our collection budget.

 • Titles return automatically at the end of the lending period.